TITLE: Executive Director, The Springfield WORKSITE: 1440 Monument Ave.

 Minimum Required Education and Work Experience:

-A Bachelor’s Degree in African American History, Museum Studies, History, Sociology, Anthropology, Public Relations, Business Administration, or related fields with documented coursework and/or work experience in museum practices.
+A Bachelor’s Degree in African American History, Museum Studies, History, Sociology, Anthropology, Public Relations, or Business Administration.

 Preferred Education and Work Experience: